How to Make 3D Cardboard Animals: Easy Step-by-Step Guide

 Tips & Troubleshooting

-• 3For a more robust animal, consider layering two pieces of cardboard for the main body.
+• 3For a more robust and durable animal sculpture, consider layering two pieces of cardboard for the main body.
+Cut out two identical body shapes and glue them together, ensuring they are perfectly aligned for maximum strength.

-• 4If using hot glue, ensure an adult is present and supervises its use to prevent burns.
+• 4If using a hot glue gun, ensure an adult is always present and supervises its use to prevent burns.
+Hot glue sets very quickly, which is beneficial for this project, but it also requires careful handling.

-• 5Allow ample drying time for the glue before decorating to prevent pieces from shifting.
+• 5Allow ample drying time for the glue before decorating to prevent pieces from shifting or the cardboard from becoming soggy.
+Rushing this step can lead to a less stable and less polished final product.

 Related Activities You Might Enjoy